Lesbian Organization of Toronto: Activities

 The organization regularly provided peer support, telephone counselling, dances, social and political activities, a lending library, a newsletter, potluck socials, brunches, concerts and performances by well-known feminist and lesbian musicians like Ferron, Alix Dobkin, Mama Quilla II, and Beverley Glenn Copeland.

 In 1979, L.O.O.T. members, in collaboration with the International Women's Day Committee, organized that year's Bi-National Lesbian Conference on the University of Toronto campus.

 Closure

 The Lesbian Centre at 342 Jarvis closed May 1, 1980.
 Historian Becki Ross refers to the factors leading to the organization's closure as "multiple and complex" and notes that they included political differences, fragmented membership, volunteer burn-out, inflated expectations, lost organizational focus and changing political climate.

 After the closure of the centre, L.O.O.T.'s telephone peer counselling functions were taken over by the Lesbian Phone Line, who continued to offer this service in the city until 1984.

-Other Information
+Other information

 The L.O.O.T.
 Oral History Project collection is held at the University of Ottawa Archives and Special Collections.
+Many of L.O.O.T. archival materials are preserved in the Canadian Women's Movement Archives collection, now listed in the Canadian Memory of the World Register of the Canadian Commission for UNESCO.